DHGraz/beamerposter_unigraz_dh/README.md

 # A template for UniGraz-DH poster

-This template is based on the `beamerposter` class written by Philippe Dreuw and Thomas Deselaers.
+This template is based on the `beamerposter` class written by Philippe Dreuw and Thomas Deselaers, as well as on a slightly modified version of the `Gemini` Beamer theme.

 ## Philosophy